-Cumulatively, 19,008 households (approximately 85,536 people), have been affected.
-The death toll has risen from 56 (as reported in our previous update dated 26th January, 2023) to 57; whereas the number of injuries is now at 176 from 145.
-As indicated earlier on, the disasters have also caused damage to crops, roads, schools and hospitals.
+Cumulatively, 16,661 households (approximately 74,974 people), have been affected.
+The death toll and total number of injuries remain at 56 and 145 respectively, as reported in our previous update; dated 18th January, 2023.
+As indicated earlier on, the disasters have also caused damage to roads, schools and hospitals .

 The general public will be duly informed regarding the status of disasters and any related developments.

 Issued in Mzuzu on the 26th Day of January, 2023.

 Disaster Risk Reduction is Everyone’s Responsibility!

 The photo details the provision of relief assistance to families affected by recent disasters in Salima.